berkhouchedyhia/pishinguard_chatbot/README.md

    ```

 ## Additional Resources
-A detailed presentation of the platform is available in the repository as a PDF file: `PhishingGuard_Presentation.pdf`.
+A detailed presentation of the platform is available in the repository as a PDF file: `PhishingGuard_chatbot.pdf`.

 ## Contact
 For any questions or support: